tytydraco/yessleep/out/The_Tree_with_Blood_Red_Leaves_Part_2.md

 &#x200B;

 "I don't know what happened," she said.
-"I just remember seeing Chrissy and then the tree, and then you hitring me with the snowball."
+"I just remember seeing Chrissy and then the tree, and then you hitting me with the snowball."

 &#x200B;